-If you’re looking for a place to stash your money for a longer period of time than a regular checking or savings account — and earn a little more interest doing it — you may have investigated a certificate of deposit, or CD.
-This article will break down everything you need to know about CDs, including pros and cons, the best CD rates and investment strategies, and alternative places to park your cash.
+If you’re looking for a place to stash your money for a longer period of time than you would in a regular checking or savings account — and earn a little more interest doing it — you may have investigated a certificate of deposit, or CD.
+This article will break down everything you need to know about CDs, including the pros and cons, the best CD rates and investment strategies, and alternative places to park your cash.

 What Is a Certificate of Deposit, or CD?

 Let’s start by defining certificates of deposit and explaining how they work.
-Plainly spoken, a CD is a low-risk investment product sold by banks, credit unions, and brokerages.
-When you purchase a CD, your deposit is insured by the Federal Deposit Insurance Corp. up to $250,000.
+Plainly spoken, a CD is a low-risk investment product offered by banks, credit unions, and brokerages.
+Like a savings account, when you purchase a CD, your deposit is insured by the Federal Deposit Insurance Corp. up to $250,000.

 Unlike a savings account, CDs require you to put your cash on deposit for a specific length of time, usually called a term.
 You can get a CD with all sorts of terms, but they are commonly as short as three months or as long as five years.
 In most cases, if you need your money before your term is up, you’ll have to pay a penalty.
-The penalty varies from bank to bank, but a fee equal to three to six months’ interest is fairly common for a one-year CD; you may also be subject to a restriction period before you can get another CD on those terms.
+It varies from bank to bank, but an early withdrawal fee equal to three to six months’ interest is fairly common for a one-year CD; you may also be subject to a restriction period before you can get another CD on those terms.

-Here’s where a CD can work to your advantage: While your money is in the Certificate of Deposit, it earns interest.
+Here’s where a CD can work to your advantage: While your money is in the certificate of deposit, it earns interest.
 This is denoted as annual percentage yield, or APY.
 You’ll know the APY before you put your money in the CD.
-Generally, your CD rates will hinge on how much you are willing to invest and how long you’re willing to keep your hands off it.
+Generally, your CD rate will hinge on how much you’re willing to invest and how long you’re willing to keep your hands off it.
 Larger amounts and longer terms mean you’ll earn more interest.
 However, it’s important to note that the interest you earn is considered taxable income.

-- Traditional CD: This is the simplest, most straightforward CD.
+- Traditional CD: This is the simplest, most straightforward certificate of deposit.
 Put your money in for a fixed time period for a fixed interest rate, such as one year.
 Don’t touch it for that period, and when your term is up, you’ll get your deposit back plus interest.
 If you have to dip into your money before your term is up, you could face a penalty.

 - Variable-rate CD: Instead of a fixed interest rate, a variable-rate CD offers an interest rate that will adjust in concert with certain rate indexes (this will vary from bank to bank).
-So you assume a bit more risk here: If rates go up, you could earn more on your deposit than with a traditional CD; if rates go down, the opposite would be true.
+So you assume a bit more risk here: If rates go up, you could earn more on your deposit than with a traditional CD; if rates go down, you’ll earn less.

 - Bump-up CD: A bump-up CD gives you a chance to “bump up” to a new, better interest rate if your bank raises rates on CDs similar to yours during a certain time frame.
-You can usually only do this once, or possibly twice during a longer term.
+You can usually only do this once, or possibly twice if your CD has a longer term.

-- Liquid/no-penalty CD: If you’re a commitment-phobe, a liquid or no-penalty CD lets you take your cash, plus interest earned, and run before your term is up.
+- Liquid/no-penalty CD: If you’re commitment-phobic, a liquid or no-penalty CD lets you take your cash, plus interest earned, and run before your term is up.
 However, you’ll probably earn a lower interest rate for this convenience.

 - Callable CD: Get a callable CD and your bank will pay you a higher interest rate, but the catch is they can “recall” it before the term is over — typically when rates have fallen far below the one you nabbed when you got the CD.
 You’ll get your deposit back and any interest earned until that point.

-- Jumbo CD: A jumbo CD is basically just a CD that requires a large minimum deposit, like $100,000, and pays a higher interest rate in return.
+- Jumbo CD: A jumbo CD is basically just a certificate of deposit that requires a large minimum deposit, like $100,000, and pays a higher interest rate in return.

 - IRA CD: An IRA CD is simply a CD that you invest in as part of an individual retirement account, which is a tax-advantaged account where you stash your money.
-The IRA can have several kinds of and assets — not just CDs.
-Though very low-risk, CDs probably aren’t the best way to grow money in a retirement account because the return will be very low.
+The IRA can have several kinds of assets — not just CDs.
+Though very low-risk, CDs probably aren’t the best way to grow your money in a retirement account, unless you’re very near or in retirement already.